rehierl/abstract-properties/02-basic-maths/venn-diagrams.md

 other.

 In case 8 both sets overlap each other, which is why none is a subset to the other.
-Since both sets have some elements in common, both sets can be said to be related with each other in some way.
+Since both sets still have some elements in common, both sets can be said to be related with each other in some way.
 However, the relationship between both sets remains unclear.

 Since the above listing of relationships is exhaustive, there are only three distinct types of relationships between two non-empty distinct (i.e. non-equal) sets possible: Both are either disjoint (DI), (strictly) related (RE), or both sets overlap each other (OV).

+Note that, since the relationship between overlapping sets remains unclear, the overall focus of this discussion will be on cases 4, 6 and 7.
+That is, two non-empty distinct sets/sections will either be disjoint ex-or (strictly) related - in short **DI ex-or RE**.